310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% bubble Chiaki worried %}
 Hold on, Kanata.
 That’s only because I happened to stop you in time before you dipped in the pond, and brought you over here.

-Had I not found you, you would’ve definitely taken that detour.
+You would’ve definitely taken that detour had I not found you.
 {% endbubble %}

 {% bubble Kanata pout %}